fommil/fpmortals/manuscript/complete.md

 `LazyEitherT`) allows us to use any type we want as the error value, providing contextual information about what went wrong.

-Where `\/` and `Validation` is the FP equivalent of a checked exception, `EitherT` makes it convenient to both create and ignore errors until something can be done about it.

 `EitherT` is a wrapper around an `F[A \/ B]`

 {lang="text"}